Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

 He has no blanket, no quilt, no sheet

 Because they spend so much of their lives on ice, rather than land, polar bears are the only bears to be considered marine mammals.
 They hunt, court, and mate out on the ice, spending many months of the year far from land.
-In order to balance on ice, polar bears have giant fee with paws measuring up to 12 inches in diameter which act like snowshoes to spread out their weight on thin ice and deep snow.
+In order to balance on ice, polar bears have giant feet with paws measuring up to 12 inches in diameter which act like snowshoes to spread out their weight on thin ice and deep snow.
 And although polar bears don't hibernate, they do like to nap in protective pits during snowstorms!
 Expectant mother bears, however, will build a special den in the ice, made of a tunnel and two chambers, in which she stays in to have her cubs and tend to them after their birth for up to 8 months during which time she may never leave to hunt or eat! ❄️